thegeek82000/openGLCD/readme.txt

 the IDE menu by selecting File > Examples > openGLCD

-Within the examples folder is a subfolder called APIexamples that has an example sketch for most of each the openGLCD functions.
+Within the examples folder is a subfolder called APIexamples that has an example sketch for most of each of the openGLCD functions.

-GLCDdemo provides a good introduction to the functionality of the library.

 GLCDdiags is a test sketch to help get things up and running and provides diagnostic information that can help with troubleshooting.

 Other example sketches and demos are provided that show how to use various capabilities of the library.

 FONTS
 The library is supplied with fixed and variable width font definitons